by Christine Sine

 Welcome to Celtic Advent.

 Advent marks the beginning of the liturgical year.
-In the Western church, it begins 4 Sundays before Christmas Day but for Celtic Christians and also for Orthodox Christians, it begins the evening of November 15th – forty days before Christmas Day.
+In the Western church, it begins 4 Sundays before Christmas Day but for Celtic Christians , it begins the evening of November 15th – forty days before Christmas Day.
 Celtic Christians always prayed and fasted for 40 days in preparation for any major life event, whether it be the planting of a new monastic center, the beginning of a new adventure as well as for preparation for Christmas and Easter.

 We are entering a season of waiting, not a passive, idle and maybe boring waiting, but an active, soul searching and prayerful season.
 I love the Celtic invitation to begin 40 days before Christmas Day, before consumerism ramps up to a fever pitch and we become too distracted and overwhelmed by the busyness of the season to really take notice of what matters most.
 We prepare to celebrate our remembrance of Christ’s birth, 2000 years ago, we prepare to welcome him afresh as savior in our lives and anticipate his return at the end of time when the fullness of God’s redemption will be revealed and all creation will be made new.
-This is part of the reason that we decided to align our devotional Lean Towards the Light this Advent and Christmas and our Advent retreat process to Celtic Advent and not traditional Advent.
+This is part of the reason that we decided to align our devotional Lean Towards the Light this Advent & Christmas and the accompanying Advent retreat for Lean Toward the Light This Advent and Christmas–now available as a downloadable resource–to Celtic Advent and not traditional Advent.
+We have several Advent resources in the shop.
+New for 2021, we have a Journal to accompany Lean Towards the Light This Advent & Christmas, and several bundles available for shipping or downloading.
+Pair the journal and devotional together and save; we also include our Advent prayer cards in several bundles.

 Christmas is a 12 day celebration of this joyful event.
 It begins on Christmas Day and culminates in the celebration of the Eve of Epiphany which commemorates the coming of the Magi.